 Most cameras allow you to apply exposure compensation in 1/3EV stops, which gives you fine control over the adjustment, and you will typically have a range of -3EV to +3EV to play with.
 This means that you can carry on adjusting exposure compensation down to -3EV below and +3EV above what your camera deems to be the correct exposure in a given situation.
 Some cameras allow you to adjust this in either 1/3EV or 1/2EV stops, and many now give you a broader range of -5EV to +5EV to work with too.

 So, let’s say you’re shooting in the Aperture Priority mode and your camera deems that the right exposure for a particular scene at an aperture of f/5.6 is 1/100sec.
-If you apply -1/3EV exposure compensation, your camera will retain the same aperture (as this is what you have chosen to control by being in the Aperture Priority mode), but it will decrease the shutter speed by 1/3EV stop, which brings it down from 1/100sec to 1/80sec.
+If you apply -1/3EV exposure compensation, your camera will retain the same aperture (as this is what you have chosen to control by being in the Aperture Priority mode), but it will decrease the shutter speed by 1/3EV stop, which changes it from 1/100sec to 1/125sec.

-If you applied -2/3EV of exposure compensation this would change to 1/60sec, and if you applied -1EV then it would fall to 1/50sec, as 1/50sec is one full EV stop of exposure less than the 1/100sec setting, which is where you started.
+If you applied -2/3EV of exposure compensation this would change to 1/160sec, and if you applied -1EV then it would be 1/200sec, as 1/200sec is one full EV stop of exposure less than the 1/100sec setting, which is where you started.

 It works the same way for aperture when using the Shutter Priority mode.
 Here, using -1/3EV of exposure compensation would result in the camera using a smaller aperture rather than a shorter shutter speed in order to achieve the same goal.
 After all, you've chosen to control the shutter speed by using the Shutter Priority mode, and here, you would go from f/5.6 to f/6.3.